donnybrilliant/terminal.sh/README.md

 - other players have dynamic ports open?
 - set up fake "wifi" to create new servers / server for phishing etc
 - make randomly generated file system for servers. ai? tools etc.
-- everything random! use deauth and some servers might never appear again.
+- everything random! use deauth and some servers might never appear again. shit deauth = more servers disappear.

 ### Economy